The ideal student part-time jobs give you plenty of time to balance university and social life.

 Not all jobs give you this option.
 While most student part-time jobs are starting to become more flexible, just as many require you to work a set number of hours per week.

 The shift to online jobs has been a welcome change in this regard.
-With these, we can pick and choose how we manage our time, allowing for more time and space to pursue other interests.
+With these, we can pick and choose how we manage our time, giving us the chance to pursue other interests.

 It’s an easier way to make some extra cash without sacrificing your grades or other aspects of university life.